Hemant-Mooneea/CST2120-Game-Website/README.md

 Galaxy Figthers is a space shooter game where the player navigates through space by shooting asteroids by using the A and D keys.

-Each time the player shoots an asteroid, using the J key their score increases.
+Each time the player shoots an asteroid, using the J key, their score increases.

 However colliding with an asteroid causes them to lose the game.